frictionlessdata/website/site/blog/2018-07-16-visible-findable-shareable-data/README.md

 ---
 title: Visible, findable, shareable data
-intro: Getting your data out into the world is a crucial step towards its being used and useful.
+summary: Getting your data out into the world is a crucial step towards its being used and useful.
 We walk through the steps to publishing on the top data platforms.
-ft_img: visible.png
+image: visible.png
-required:
-tools: Goodtables
+tags: Goodtables
-sort_key: 2
 ---